 16. Acne lesions can be squeezed

 Popping the acne lesions by squeezing may make the lesions less visible temporarily.
-But this may be followed by severe inflammatory lesions in few days.
-Squeezing causes rupture of pilosebaceous duct.
+But this may be followed by severe inflammatory lesions in a few days.
+Squeezing causes the rupture of the pilosebaceous duct.
 The contents pass into the dermis where more inflammation takes place, resulting in a deeper and severe reaction.

 17. Sunscreen clogs acne pores